codership/documentation/galeracluster/source/training/videos/index.rst

    .. rst-class:: list-abstract

-      Explains the basics of back-ups and demonstrates a few methods for making back-ups of databases on a node in a Galera Cluster.
-Additionally, it covers briefly how to restore back-ups and a cluster.
+      This video explains and demonstrates a few methods for making back-ups of databases on a node in a cluster.
+It covers briefly how to restore back-ups and a cluster.

    .. rst-class:: sub-heading list-sub-header
-   .. rubric:: **Recovering from a Cluster Crash**
+   .. rubric:: **Recovering from a Cluster Crash** [Not Yet Published]

    .. rst-class:: list-stats